What is Final Class in Java?

 As we know that the final keyword is used to prevent the use of the same thing at different places like to prevent inheritance, overriding, and create a final class, constant variable, and final methods.

-The final class is a class that cannot be inherited or extended.
-There is no subclass you can find which will inherit the final class in java.
+A final class in Java cannot be inherited or extended, meaning that no subclass can be created from it.
+In other words, there is no subclass you can find which will inherit the final class in Java.
 If a class is complete in nature then we can make it a final class which tells us that it can’t be an abstract class.

 If in case anyone tries to inherit the final class to any subclass, the compiler will throw an error.

-In this segment of the article, we learned what is final class in java now further in this article, we will learn about the creation of a final class in java.
+In this segment of the article, we learned what is the final class in Java now further in this article, we will learn about the creation of a final class in Java.

 These classes are also known as the last class because no other class can inherit them.